Call 513-818-9921 or click on the button below to learn more and get started.

 Regardless of how far along people are in their faith journey, it's natural to worry and doubt.
 As the church and the body of Christ, let's love and care well and in ways that encourage people to place their trust and find their hope in Jesus.
 Let's resolve to embrace Colossians 2:1-15 and heed the warning found in Hebrews 3:12-14.

-Lessons 7, 8 & 9 focus on reinforcing key spiritual disciplines and bolster people’s confidence.
+Lessons 7, 8 & 9 of our Faith Fundamentals training series focus on reinforcing key spiritual disciplines and bolster people’s confidence.

 Best-practice adult learning techniques

 In regards to implementing the training at your church, we advocate a best-practice approach to adult learning known as the 'flipped classroom' which foregoes lecture and fosters interaction.
 It is where, before participating in a class, people read an assigned training guide and are exposed to the material and concepts.
 By doing so, class time can be devoted to assimilating knowledge through discussion, elaboration, and experiential learning.

 Chances are we have all been in situations in which we wonder if anything we do or say will make a difference.
 In this training, we focus on faith and hope.
 Based on a quadrant model, we share key insights to help people distinguish when and how to extend care in ways to help bolster faith or to encourage them to find their hope in Jesus.
 Click HERE to watch our video that explains our Faith Hope Model.

 For people who are making hospital visits, there is a lot to understand and consider.
 From navigating the environment to respecting a patient's dignity, and more, this training provides essential information and insights that Christians need to know.

 While we have all been in people’s homes, there is something quite different about visiting someone who is homebound.
 In this training, we share key information and insights to help ensure that Christians respect boundaries, respond appropriately to unexpected situations, and provide meaningful spiritual encouragement.